arthurcgusmao/arthurcgusmao.github.io/_posts_under_development/2018-01-20-gradient-descent-and-backpropagation.md

 ---

-This article aims at discussing some of the basics of gradient descent and backpropagation in artificial neural networks.
+This article aims at discussing some of the basics of gradient descent and backpropagation in artificial neural networks (NNs).
 For newcomers, viewing these concepts from many different perspectives may be a faster way of learning.
-It's supposed that the reader is already familiar with calculus, linear algebra and basic terminology of artificial neural networks.
+It's supposed that the reader is already familiar with calculus, linear algebra and basic terminology of NNs.

 ## Neural networks

-- (a very brief intro should be here)
+Neural networks are a class of *machine learning* models, inspired by how biological neural networks work, that consist of several artificial neurons arranged in specific architectures.
+Each artificial neuron loosely models a biological neuron in the sense that it is connected to several other neurons and yields an output as a function of its inputs and parameters.
+By changing either a NN's architecture or its parameters, one is able to modify how the network respond to different inputs, being able to develop networks that better model phenomenons in the real world.
+Usually, one makes use of optimization algorithms to improve the parameters (also known as weights) of a NN with respect to a set of observations (data points) from the real world, which we call *learning* the weights of a NN.

+Learning requires that we find a way to optimize the model weights so that the output gets as close as possible to the ground truth values.
+In order to do so, we define a *loss (or error) function*, a function that penalizes outputs that differ from the correct values by assigning a higher value to them, and work towards minimizing the results of this loss function by updating the neural network's weights.
+The most efficient manner of doing so is to have a loss function that is differentiable so that we can employ *gradient descent*, an optimization method to (locally) minimize a function.
+Gradient descent works by calculating the gradient of a function (the gradient points in the direction of the greatest increase rate of the function) at a given point and changing the function's parameters (in our case, the neural network's weights) in the opposite direction.

+In this post, we go through the details of what gradient descent is and how it can be applied in NNs in order to make learning feasible.
+We do not go through the details of NN architectures or artificial neurons here.

 ## Gradient descent

 ### What is gradient descent?

-**Gradient descent** is an optimization algorithm that moves towards a *local minimum* of a function.
+**Gradient descent** is an optimization algorithm that moves us towards a *local minimum* of a function.
 Intuitively, at each iteraton the algorithm will take a step in the direction that shows the fastest decrease rate of the function, thus minimizing it locally.

 ![Path that gradient descent would go through for two different starting points][img:gd]